🏙️ Lifestyle

 Looking for the best apartment dogs?
-Dogs can absolutely thrive in a small apartment when you pick the right breed and set up the right routine.
-French Bulldogs, Cavalier King Charles Spaniels, and Greyhounds are among the top picks.
-Pair your breed choice with a designated pet area, consistent daily walks, puzzle feeders for mental stimulation, and smart storage solutions, and you've got a recipe for one very happy pup.
+Dogs absolutely thrive in small apartments when you pick the right breed and set up the right routine.
+French Bulldogs, Cavalier King Charles Spaniels, Greyhounds, Pugs, and Boston Terriers are the top picks.
+For cats, Ragdolls, British Shorthairs, and Persians lead the list.
+Pair your breed choice with a designated pet area, two daily walks, puzzle feeders for mental stimulation, and smart storage like ottomans and over-door hooks.
+A dog's happiness depends on mental stimulation and quality time, not square footage.

 A studio in New York.
 A one-bedroom in San Francisco with a view of exactly one tree.
 A downtown loft in Austin where square footage is measured in dreams.